drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 - Hardware: A server or hosting service with enough processing power and storage space to meet the website's data management and storage requirements.

-- Software: Express.js and Node.js for server-side processing, with MySQL serving as the RDBMS.
+- Software: PHP and Apache for server-side processing, with MySQL serving as the RDBMS.

 #### Data Analysis and Visualization